 As mentioned above; if warmth is a consideration then a mummy sleeping bag is likely to provide that extra bit of comfort because it is designed to be more insular than the traditional square sleeping bag.

-A good quality sleeping bag should be easy to use, pack away and robust enough to weather day to day use.
+A good quality sleeping bag should be easy to use, pack away compactly and be robust enough to weather day to day use.
 If your camp is somewhere a little more demanding or extreme then it is absolutely vital you get some user feedback about the sleeping bags under heavier conditions, otherwise you could end up in a very serious situation with a poor-quality sleeping bag.

-Sleeping Bag Materials
+Comparison of Sleeping Bag Materials

 This is perhaps the single most overlooked factor when purchasing a sleeping bag.
 It can also make the difference between a middle of the range sleeping bag and a great sleeping bag.

-Here are 3 materials to look for and why you should (or shouldn’t) pick a bag constructed of them.
+Here are 3 materials to look for and why you should (or shouldn’t) pick a bag constructed of them:

-Synthetic Materials – Insulation for sleeping bags is normally one of two types, Synthetic or Down.
+- Synthetic Materials – Insulation for sleeping bags is normally one of two types, Synthetic or Down.
 Synthetic sleeping bags tend to be great all round sleeping bags that are affordable, easy to use and clean and robust in most camping environments.
 The downfall of synthetic bags compared to their counterparts is that they tend not to retain heat as well and can depending on build quality be not as long lasting.

-Down Sleeping Bags – Sleeping bags can be lined with down in much the same way as your bedding at home is lined with it.
+- Down Sleeping Bags – Sleeping bags can be lined with down in much the same way as your bedding at home is lined with it.
 Down sleeping bags tend to be warmer and more comfortable, but they also tend to carry a higher price tag, so if budget is a concern then be prepared for this.

-Wool Lining/Fleece Lining – Rarest of the materials so far is fleece lined sleeping bags.
-These can be incredibly warm and comfortable and fantastic value for money, however, if they are not made well and water gets in, fleece or wool absorbs it like a sponge.
+- Wool Lining/Fleece Lining – Rarest of the materials so far is fleece-lined sleeping bags.
+These can be incredibly warm and comfortable and fantastic value for money, however, if they are not made well and water gets in, fleece or wool absorbs it like a sponge!
 Water can make for a very unpleasant sleeping bag experience.
 As a bonus tip, most sleeping bags will be made externally of:

-If your camping style involves chilling out around a fire pit, you might want to consider a Selk Bag a Sleeping Bag Suit.
+If your camping style involves chilling out around a fire pit, you might want to consider a Selk Bag Sleeping Bag Suit.
 The SelkBag is a funky, fresh and fun way to keep very warm and have the freedon to walkabout if you need to.
 They really are a revolutionary way of enjoying the outdoor life when the evenings cool down.